d11wtq/whittle/README.md

 grammar.
 Each rule can have a block attached to it.
 The block is invoked with the result evaluating the blocks attached to each of its inputs (in a depth-first manner).
 The default action if no block is given, is to return whatever the leftmost input to the rule happens to be.
-As use `#as` to provide an action that actually does something meaningful with the inputs.
+We use `#as` to provide an action that actually does something meaningful with the inputs.

 We can optionally use the Hash notation to map a name with a pattern (or a fixed string) when